Partners & Projects

 WalkSafe - and later, BikeSafe - came to life with our community partners as part of our very first Task Force meeting in 2003.

-Task Force brought community members from Miami-Dade County, local municipalities, Ryder Trauma Center (Jackson Health System), Miami (Nicklaus) Children's Hospital, and the Miami-Dade Metropolitan Planning Organization (now Transportation Planning Organization) together, with the collective goal of reducing youth-related traffic injuries in the region.
+Task Force brought community members from Miami-Dade County, local municipalities, Ryder Trauma Center (Jackson Health System), Nicklaus Children's Hospital, and the Miami-Dade Metropolitan Planning Organization (now Transportation Planning Organization) together, with the collective goal of reducing youth-related traffic injuries in the region.

 Current Grants